percona/k8spxc-docs/docs/haproxy-conf.md

 ## Passing custom configuration options to HAProxy

 You can pass custom configuration to HAProxy in one of the following ways:

-\* edit the `deploy/cr.yaml` file,
+* edit the `deploy/cr.yaml` file,
-\* use a ConfigMap,
+* use a ConfigMap,
-\* use a Secret object.
+* use a Secret object.

+!!! note

-**NOTE**: If you specify a custom HAProxy configuration in this way, the Operator doesn’t provide its own HAProxy configuration file.
+    If you specify a custom HAProxy configuration in this way, the Operator doesn’t provide its own HAProxy configuration file.
 That’s why you should specify either a full set of configuration options or nothing.

 ### Edit the `deploy/cr.yaml` file